Alps: History

-Prehistory to Christianity
+Prehistory

-About 10,000 years ago, when the ice melted after the Würm glaciation, late Palaeolithic communities were established along the lake shores and in cave systems.
-Evidence of human habitation has been found in caves near Vercors, close to Grenoble and Echirolles; in Austria, the Mondsee culture shows evidence of houses built on piles to keep them dry.
+When the ice melted after the Würm glaciation, Paleolithic settlements were established along the lake shores and in cave systems.
+Evidence of human habitation has been found in caves near the Vercors Cave System, close to Grenoble and Echirolles.
+In Austria, the Mondsee lake shows evidence of houses built on piles.
 Standing stones have been found in the Alpine areas of France and Italy.
-The Rock Drawings in Valcamonica are more than 5000 years old; more than 200,000 drawings and etchings have been identified at the site.
+About 200,000 drawings and etchings have been documented, and are known as the Rock Drawings in Valcamonica.

-In 1991, a mummy of a neolithic body, known as Ötzi the Iceman, was discovered by hikers on the Similaun glacier.
-His clothing and gear indicate that he lived in an alpine farming community, while the location and manner of his death – an arrowhead was discovered in his shoulder – suggests he was travelling from one place to another.
-Analysis of the mitochondrial DNA of Ötzi, has shown that he belongs to the K1 subclade which cannot be categorized into any of the three modern branches of that subclade.
-The new subclade has provisionally been named K1ö for Ötzi.
+A mummy of a Neolithic human, known as Ötzi, was discovered on the Similaun.
+His clothing lets modern people assume that he was an alpine farmer, while the location and manner of his death suggests that Ötzi was traveling.
+Analysis of the mitochondrial DNA of Ötzi, has shown that he belongs to the K1 subclade.
+His remains and personal belongings are on exhibit at the South Tyrol Museum of Archaeology in Bolzano, South Tyrol, Italy.

-Celtic tribes settled in Switzerland between 1500 and 1000 BC.
-The Raetians lived in the eastern regions, while the west was occupied by the Helvetii and the Allobrogi settled in the Rhône valley and in Savoy.
-The Ligurians and Adriatic Veneti lived in north-west Italy and Triveneto respectively.
-Among the many substances Celtic tribes mined was salt in areas such as Salzburg in Austria where evidence of the Hallstatt culture was found by a mine manager in the 19th century.
-By the 6th century BC the La Tène culture was well established in the region, and became known for high quality decorated weapons and jewellery.
-The Celts were the most widespread of the mountain tribes—they had warriors that were strong, tall and fair-skinned, and skilled with iron weapons, which gave them an advantage in warfare.
+From the 13th to the 6th century BC much of the Alps was settled by the Germanic peoples, Lombards, Alemanni, Bavarii, and Franks.
+Celt tribes settled in modern-day Switzerland between 1500 and 1000 BC.
+The Raeti lived in the eastern regions, while the west was occupied by the Helvetii and the Allobroges settled in the Rhône valley and in Savoy.
+The Ligures and Adriatic Veneti lived in Northwest Italy and Triveneto respectively.
+The Celts mined salt in areas such as Salzburg, where evidence was found of the Hallstatt culture.
+By the 6th century BC the La Tène culture was well established in the region, and became known for high quality Celtic art.